nzeemin/pclink11/README.md

 Currently the PCLINK11 links most of test OBJ files properly, but we have some troubles linking tests with libraries.

 ## Usage ✨
+The source code is able to compile under Windows (VS2013), and also under Linux/MacOS (gcc/clang, use the Makefile).

 Command line:

 `pclink11 <input files and options>`